mainmatter/mainmatter.com/blog/_posts/2019-05-08-may-monthly-update.md

 #### simplabs sponsored ElixirConf EU 2019

-We were proud sponsors on ElixirConfEU which took place in Prague on the 8th of April and by all accounts was a fantastic event.
+We were proud sponsors on ElixirConfEU which took place in Prague on the 8th and 9th of April and by all accounts was a fantastic event.

 #### Tobi's talk from EmberCamp Chicago 2019 released